TOP 6 MOBILE ACQUISITIONS

 Flurry acquisition by Yahoo

 Let’s now preface the Flurry acquisition with one of the Steve Jobs interviews from 2010 at the D8 conference stage.
-Watch this clip (from 1:14:00 on) to hear Jobs discussing the conflict between Apple and Flurry at that time.
 Clearly it has been a bumpy road for the company since inception in 2005.
 Flurry now serves 150 billion mobile app sessions per month making it one of the top mobile analytic, monetization and advertising companies.
 Flurry is the most recent example of the acquisition trend.
 On July 21, 2014, Flurry was acquired by Yahoo for $200-300 million (the exact figures were not disclosed).
 Why did Yahoo decide to pull Flurry on board?
 Let’s look at how Yahoo’s CEO, Marissa Mayer, has been transforming the company.
 Simply based on how Marissa has changed the company, it is clear that she brought her knowledge and experience over from Google.
 She joined Google (as employee number 20) back in 1999 and quickly became the vice president of Google Local, Maps, and Location Services.

 It was incredibly smart to shift Yahoo in the mobile direction, allowing it to better compete with Google.
 Though Yahoo has a long way to go if they want to catch up to Google in the mobile world.
 It will be interesting to see what Yahoo will do next.